Hyperspectral Imaging For Mine Mapping

 Leading-edge remote sensing spectral imaging is perfect for use by airborne and ground applications.

-With the combination of the Headwall hyperspectral images and the ASD Terraspec product mineral identification, an entire image can be evaluated quickly, without ever needing to physically visit the area.
+With the combination of the Headwall Photonics hyperspectral images and the Analytical Spectral Devices (ASD) Terraspec product mineral identification, an entire image can be evaluated quickly, without ever needing to physically visit the area.

 Find deposits worth your investment, and avoid the cost and danger associated with manually investigating potential mine areas.